 The bones of this 33-room hotel are more than two centuries old.
-A merger of two early 19th century buildings in Podil, the oldest part of Kyiv’s historical center, Bursa approaches its combined hospitality and art concept like it has approached its design: with respect for the fundamentals yet with youthful energy.
+Under the direction of local architect practice balbek bureau, a merger of two early 19th century buildings in Podil, the oldest part of Kyiv’s historical center, Bursa approaches its combined hospitality and art concept like it has approached its design: with respect for the fundamentals yet with youthful energy.

 Championing a new Ukraine – post corruption, revolution, violence and all – the Bursa Hotel brings various generations together under the shared impulse of revitalizing Ukraine’s capital.
 Bursa is a creative catalyst in a city with a bright future.

 Taking its name from the term ‘bursary’ as it exists in different guises in both French and English, Bursa references the lively cultural history of the Podil neighbourhood, when students performed theatrics and music in the city streets.

 Part hotel, part cultural incubator, Bursa+ opens its doors to musicians and artists as a residency during the winter months.
 The hotel’s night club, recording space and cultural spaces function as a non-profit where events and lectures are organized, which are open for all.
 An ideal base to explore this city in full metamorphosis.

 Of the Andrey Melensky-designed structure, only the walls remain, leaving the interiors free for interpretation for 2B.Group architects, who decided to preserve as much as possible.
 Starting with this not-so-blank slate, they took on the project of Bursa’s interior in spring 2017.
 They looked toward Bauhaus for the overarching aesthetics without limiting the design to just that: the interior is simple in its formality and colour but also industrial, with concrete floors and high ceilings.